 This program helps states address the serious issue of drowsy driving, which GHSA highlighted in its August 2016 report Wake Up Call!
 Understanding Drowsy Driving and What States Can Do.
-Possible uses of funds include:
+State use of funds in 2017 includes:

 - Creating public awareness campaigns;